-Perth Art Gallery, one of the UK’s oldest collections, features works by influential modern Scottish artists, including Joan Eardley, Sir William MacTaggart, Calum Colvin, and Alison Watt.
-The gallery is the new home of the Fergusson Collection, which features works by JD Fergusson and Margaret Morris.
+Perth Art Gallery is one of Scotland’s most historic cultural venues and home to one of the UK’s oldest public art collections, featuring works by influential modern Scottish artists, including Joan Eardley, Sir William MacTaggart, Calum Colvin, and Alison Watt.
+Work by JD Fergusson and Margaret Morris is on display, alongside a new collection by JE Millais.
 The gallery offers family activities, a shop, a coffee bar, and toilets.

 Key Details